CastlegateHOA/GoverningDocs/Documents/Design guidelines.md

 ### Landscape Guidelines
 The Design Review Committee requires that "front yard" (includes visible side yard) landscape plans be submitted for approval before installation.
 Contact committee before drawing plans.

-Rear yard structures which are taller than the fence or are visible from outside the property (swings, gazebos, basketball hoops, trampolines, etc.) also require approval.
+Rear yard structures which are taller than the fence or are visible from outside the property (swings, gazebos, permanent basketball goals or backboards, trampolines, etc.) also require approval.
 All yards must be maintained in a neat, weed-free, debris free condition.
 No tree, shrub, or plant of any kind on any Lot may overhang or otherwise encroach upon any sidewalk or other pedestrian way from ground level to a height of eight (8) feet.

 All yards must be maintained in a neat, weed free, debris free condition.